 Of course, finding the center of a board by measuring diagonals, that’s useful for construction.
 Some physics was useful, and chemistry was fun (until you accidentally splashed a little H2SO4 on yourself or your friends).
 Without chemistry, we’d have to use the long name for stuff like CO2, the O2 sensor in a car, or drink a little H2O.

 I remember a time when important things were taught in school, such as the Constitution and what our rights are.
 We learned some of the impartial facts of history, not this bogus bullshit some are being indoctrinated with now.
 After all, why teach what the Bill of Rights are?
-Why teach what rights everyone has under the 27 various Amendments (okay, the Nineteenth Amendment about Prohibition was repealed)?
+Why teach what rights everyone has under the 27 various Amendments (okay, the Eighteenth Amendment about Prohibition was repealed)?
 That way, people don’t know what they’re losing as the ever-more-corrupt US Government slowly strips away our rights.

 Whatever happened to straightforward math?
 When did this Common Core bullshit infiltrate the educational system?
 Can anyone explain what the fuck is “subtraction by adding” or “learning across the curriculum” means?
 Hell, I use this as a joke, but it sounds like something straight out of Common Core: If you have 4 pencils and 7 apples, how many pancakes fit on the roof?
 Purple, because aliens don’t wear hats.